Surfers Paradise '100'

 - Lola T332 [HU34] (Jon Davison): See full history: Lola T332 HU34.

-- McRae GM1 (David "Salt" Walther): Longer wheelbase car built for Graham McRae and raced in 1973 season.
+- McRae GM1 (David "Salt" Walther): Longer wheelbase car built for Graham McRae and raced in the 1973 British season.
 To Ian Ward Racing early 1974 and modified as "Ward KS1" but not raced in this form.
-To Chris Featherstone: raced in UK 1974, 1975, 1976, 1977, and in Australian Rothmans series in 1978.
-To Gary Dumbrell (Australia) 1978, then to Bob Tomlinson 1978, and then to Salt Walther 1979 and raced in the 1979 Rothmans series.
-To Ray Gibbs (Australia) September 1979 and kept by him until sold to Stuart Lush (Auckland, New Zealand) 2000, and raced at Historic Sandown that year.
-Raced by Lush and others in the F5000 Tasman Revival series since 2003.
+It was then sold to Chris Featherstone and raced by him once at the end of 1974, then through the 1975 and 1976 seasons.
+After a single race at the start of 1977, the car was raced by Keith Holland in four races later in the year, and then by Featherstone in the Australian Rothmans series in February 1978.
+To Gary Dumbrell (Australia) 1978, then to Bob Tomlinson 1978, and then to Salt Walther 1979 for the 1979 Rothmans series, but it may be that Lee Seaton of Thomson Motor Auctions owned it though this period.
+Sold to Ray Gibbs (Australia) September 1979 and kept by him until sold to Stuart Lush (Auckland, New Zealand) 2000, and raced at Historic Sandown that year and in 2001.
+Lush raced it in the Tasman Cup Revival series from 2003 to 2015, during which time it was also raced by Chris Hyde in the 2009/10 season and by Greg Thornton in the 2012/13 season.
+Lush also raced the car in England during the Kiwis' visits to the UK in 2005 and 2008, and at Road America in 2014.
+Lush sold it to its former driver Garry Dumbrell in 2016, and after Dumbrell died in October 2021, it was sold to Peter Brennan (Melbourne, Australia) in December 2021.
 More information about McRae GM1-015

 - Chevron B37 [37-76-01] (Ivan Tighe): To VDS Racing and entered for Peter Gethin in the 1976 US F5000 series (also raced once by Teddy Pilette) and in the Rothmans series in Australia in early 1977.
 To Bruce Allison (Brisbane, Australia) and raced by him in the 1977 UK Group 8 Championship and in the Rothmans series again in Australia in early 1978.
 Then to Ivan Tighe (Brisbane) and raced in national Australian F5000 and in the International series in 1979.
 Raced by Tighe up to the end of F5000 in Australia in 1982 and retained by him until 2001.
 Then sold via Race Car Warehouse (Brighton, England) in early 2002 to Simon Hadfield (Shepshed, Leicestershire) and completely restored.
 Raced with great success by Hadfield in historic racing both in the UK and in Australia from 2004 to 2008.
 It has since been raced by guest drivers, including Tony Trimmer at Oulton Park in 2009, Marcus Pye at Oulton Park in 2010 and Ben Anderson at the 2012 Silverstone Classic.
 Sold in October 2014 to Neil Glover (Ansty, West Sussex).